n8chan/Project-Management/FINAL PAPERS/Kinza_Chouhdry.md

 The Home screen is clean and uncluttered, with clearly labeled buttons and subtle color schemes for a calming user experience.
 The Meditation feature includes an animated breathing wheel and now allows users to restart sessions, accommodating feedback that previous versions felt too rigid or time-consuming.

 The Mood Log was one of the most significant updates, transitioning from manual input to interactive emotion buttons.
-Users select a feeling (e.g., happy, stressed), explain its cause, and are then shown a targeted affirmation such as “I am worthy of feeling happy.”
+Users select a feeling (ex. happy, stressed), explain its cause, and are then shown a targeted affirmation such as “I am worthy of feeling happy.”
 This integration of mood data with affirmations elevates the feature from passive tracking to active support.

 The Summary module combines heart rate data and mood entries to show weekly patterns.
 Users can select a specific emotion to see when it occurred during the week, or explore heart rate trends across different times of day.
 These updates, based on user interviews, turned the summary from a static graph into an engaging and reflective space.